dhruv-kabariya/Laboratory-Report-Management/README.md

-This Projecxt describes about the labroratory Report Management System through a blockchain technology
+This Project describes about the labroratory Report Management System through a blockchain technology